Frequently Asked Questions

 What happens on my first visit?

 We’ll ask you some questions about your medical history.
 Our practitioner will then discuss what’s been giving you grief before diagnosing your condition and recommending an appropriate course of treatment.
 If you've booked a regular appointment, your treatment will begin immediately.
-But if you've taken advantage of our FREE 10-minute assessment, you'll also need to book in a seperate appointment for your first treatment.

 How long does each session take?